Farid Hazem

-Farid Hazem (born 19 June 1986) is a French former professional footballer who played as a defender.
+Farid Hazem is a French former professional footballer who played as a midfielder.
 He played on the professional level in Ligue 2 for En Avant de Guingamp, then in Championnat National from 2006 to 2008.
-In 2012, he moved to Réunion.
+In 2009, he was with Red Star FC, but had limited appearances due to a knee injury.
+As of 2016, he was playing for JS Saint-Pierroise in Réunion.